pi-hole/docker-pi-hole/README.md

 `docker run -p 53:53/tcp -p 53:53/udp -p 8053:80 --cap-add=NET_ADMIN -d diginc/pi-hole`
 dnsmasq requires NET_ADMIN capabilities to run correctly in docker.
 I'm arbitrarily choosing port 8053 for the web interface.

-Here are some useful volume mounts options to persist your history of stats in the admin interface, or add custom whitelists/blacklists.  **Create these files on the docker host first or you'll get errors**:
+Here are some useful volume mount options to persist your history of stats in the admin interface, or add custom whitelists/blacklists.  **Create these files on the docker host first or you'll get errors**:

 * `docker run -v /var/log/pihole.log:/var/log/pihole.log ...` (plus all of the minimum options added)
 * `docker run -v /etc/pihole/blacklist.txt:/etc/pihole/blacklist.txt ...` (plus all of the minimum options added)